 Benefits for those receiving foot therapy:

-- Increases the range of joint movement;
+- Increases range of joint motion;

 - Improves blood circulation;

 - Elevates and improves metabolism;